headforwards-spd/headforwards-website/src/pages/info-pages/what-is-it-like-here.md

     isTwoColumns: true
     type: image-copy-component
     title: Where it all starts
+    content:
+      - type: markdown
         text: >-
           Headforwards’ success comes from its strong relationships within teams, collaborative nature with clients, and effective communication throughout projects.

           When a client partners with Headforwards, they’re involved right from the beginning—during initial team creation, developer interviews, and the project kick-off.

           With regular catchups and strategy meetings, strong relationships between clients and teams grow fast, and communication is made easy throughout the entire project.
   - jobTitle: Business Analyst
     name: Katherine Moore
     quote: >-